-Many people also overlook the potential of selling stock photos online.
+Many people also overlook the potential of selling stock photos online (if you're interested, check out how much money you can make selling photos online here).
 Shutterstock is a site that allows photographers to sell the licenses to their photos.
 This can become a big money maker if you are a talented photographer who can take a lot of pictures of in-demand places, or things.

 #38: Childcare Services

 If you love children and don't mind watching a bunch of them then childcare services can be a great way to make a major impact in kids' lives while also earning some serious dough for doing what you already love.

 Owning a daycare is going to require getting the proper licenses from local and state laws (learn more in our guide on how to start a daycare with no money).
 There is always a very high demand for trustworthy and reliable care.

 Daycares can charge a surprising amount because the service they offer is crucial.
 They also charge by the child which means if you can handle a large group of children and properly take care of them all, you're also going to be making some pretty good money.

 Don't go into this blind, there is serious investment here.